 Generally, you should aim to keep bullet points one line long.
 If it can’t be helped, then two lines are the max.
 Otherwise, it’s not so different from writing paragraphs.
-So as you’re editing and proofreading, see how you could rephrase and cut unnecessary words out to save space.
+So as you’re how to edit resume, see how you could rephrase and cut unnecessary words out to save space.

 How to Not Use Bullet Points on Your Resume

-There are common bullet points and resume writing mistakes made by job seekers.
+There are common bullet points and common mistakes on resumes made by job seekers.
 Avoid these 3 errors to ensure you send an impressive application.